 - Introduction to the Representation and Processing of Signals in Space and Time: This section will introduce the basic signal processing framework that maps signals from their representation via solutions to the acoustic propagation equations to a simplified representation suitable for developing and analyzing signal processing algorithms.
 Representations of the signals via the spatial frequency (i.e., the wavenumber) and signal replica vector will be covered with a particular emphasis on the physical insights gained from Fourier analysis.
 The spatial sampling of signals at arrays of sensors will be introduced along with the concepts of spatial aliasing.
 Spatial filtering via linear beamforming will be introduced along with the concepts of spatial resolution, interference rejection and processor robustness.
 The traditional and correlated-noise matched filters will also be introduced.

 - Introduction to Detection, Classification, Localization and Tracking: Introduction to the basic functional elements of sonar signal processing: localization, detection, tracking and classification.
-The objective, relevant performance measures, design approach, practical aspects, and key concepts of each area are covered through theory and examples from active and passive sonar applications.
+The objective, relevant performance measures, design approach, practical aspects, and key concepts are covered through theory and examples from active and passive sonar applications.
+The primary focus is on detection and localization with only brief introductions to tracking and classification.

 - Advanced Detection Concepts: This section covers the detection problem in more detail.
 The detection-threshold term in the sonar equation is related to detector performance for common scenarios.
 The process of detector design through signal and noise characterization and hypothesis testing is presented for both signals with known form (matched filter detector) and signals with unknown form (energy detector).
 Also covered are practical aspects of detection such as normalization, Doppler filter banks, and estimating detection performance.